 The ROCCAT Vulcan 120 AIMO isn't designed to work with mobile devices.

 The ROCCAT Vulcan 120 AIMO is a good office keyboard.
 The Titan switches offer good tactile feedback but aren't too loud so you won't annoy surrounding colleagues.
 Also, it comes with a good wrist rest, which is recommended to use, as the typing experience is noticeably worse without it.

 The ROCCAT Vulcan 120 AIMO is a great option for programmers.
-Its overall typing experience is great and it also allows you to program macros on any key.
+Its overall typing experience is great and it also allows you to program macros.
 The RGB backlighting is nice and bright, and the build of the board is sturdy.

 The ROCCAT Vulcan 120 AIMO is a fairly big keyboard due to its full-size design.
 It also comes with a magnetic wrist rest, which takes even more space on your desk.
 However, it's fairly lightweight for its size.

 The ROCCAT Vulcan 120 AIMO's build quality is great, which is surprising as it's lightweight.
 The board doesn't have much flex to it and has a nice aluminum faceplate.
 The keys have a very low profile and have a unique look.
 However, the ABS keycaps aren't the greatest and feel a bit flimsy due to their thinness.